All Products

 Prerequisites

-If you are using the Full protection mode, ensure that the Number of servers and Number of vCPU cores purchased for your Alibaba Cloud account are greater than or equal to the number of servers under your account.
+If you use the Full protection mode, ensure that the number of servers and vCPU cores that you purchased for your Alibaba Cloud account is greater than or equal to the number of servers and vCPU cores under your account.

-If you have insufficient quotas, you must first upgrade your subscription or reduce the number of protected assets by unbinding servers (or releasing Alibaba Cloud ECS instances).
-This ensures your asset count aligns with your purchased quotas (Number of servers and Number of vCPU cores).
+If you have an insufficient quota, you can upgrade Security Center or reduce the number of protected assets by detaching servers or releasing Alibaba Cloud ECS instances.
+This ensures your asset count matches your purchased quotas (Number of servers and Number of vCPU cores).
 For more information, see Upgrade and downgrade.
-If you only need to protect some of your servers, you can switch from Full protection mode to On-demand protection mode.
+To protect only some of your servers, you can switch from Full protection mode to On-demand protection mode.
 For more information, see How do I manually switch from Full protection mode to On-demand protection mode?.

 Renew with original configuration

-2. On the Overview page, click Renew > Standard Renewal.
+2. On the Overview page, click Renew Subscription > Standard Renewal.

-3. On the Renew with Original Configuration tab, select a renewal duration, read and select Security Center Terms of Service, and then click Order Now.
+3. On the Standard Renewal tab, select a renewal duration, read and accept Security Center Terms of Service, and then click Order Now.

 Renew with configuration change

-In Full protection mode, the renewed Number of servers and Number of vCPU cores cannot be less than the number of quotas you have bound to servers.
-To reduce the Number of servers or Number of vCPU cores, make sure that you have unbound the corresponding quotas from the servers.
+The number of servers and vCPU cores cannot be less than the quota that you have attached to your servers.
+If you want to decrease the number of servers or vCPU cores, you must first detach the servers from the corresponding quotas.
 For more information, see Manage protection versions for servers.

 Important

-• You cannot submit another configuration change until the pending one takes effect.
+• You cannot submit another configuration change until the pending change takes effect.

-2. On the Overview page, click Renew > Renew and Upgrade/Downgrade.
+2. On the Overview page, click Renew Subscription > Standard Renewal.

-3. On the Upgrade/Downgrade Renewal tab, select an edition, set the Number of servers or Number of vCPU cores, purchase value-added services and specify their quantity, read and select Security Center Terms of Service, and then click Order Now.
+3. On the Upgrade/Downgrade Renewal tab, select an edition, set the Number of servers or Number of vCPU cores, select the value-added services and specify their quantity, read and select Security Center Terms of Service, and then click Order Now.

-When you renew with a configuration change, if there are changes to the Protected Assets, Purchased Quota, Remaining Anti-ransomware Capacity, or other metrics on the Overview page, these metrics will not update immediately.
-They will refresh at the beginning of the new billing cycle.
+When you renew a service with a new configuration and metrics such as Protected Assets, Purchased Quota, and Remaining Anti-ransomware Capacity on the Overview page change, the data on the Overview page is not immediately updated.
+The data is refreshed at the beginning of the next billing cycle.

-In the upper-right corner of the Security Center console, you can choose Expenses > Orders.
-On the My Orders page, on the Orders for Services tab, find the order for renewal with a configuration change and click View Details in the Actions column.
-You are redirected to the Order Details page, where you can view the start and end time of the order and the new configuration.
+In the upper-right corner of the Security Center console, choose Expenses > Orders.
+On the Product Orders tab, find the order for renewal with a configuration change.
+Click Details in the Actions column to open the Order Management page.
+On this page, you can view the start and end time of the order and the new configuration.

 Auto-renewal

-2. In the top navigation bar, choose Expenses > Renewal Management.
+2. In the top menu bar, choose Expenses > Renewal Management.

-3. On the Renewal Management page, on the Manual Renewal tab, find the Security Center instance for which you want to enable auto-renewal, and click Enable Auto-renewal in the Actions column.
+3. On the Manual Renewal tab of the Renewal Management page, find the Security Center instance for which you want to enable auto-renewal and click Enable Auto-renewal in the Actions column.

 4. In the Enable Auto-renewal dialog box, set the auto-renewal period and click Enable Auto-renewal.